nicaless/nanowrimo_ga_project/README.md

 Luckily, all the data I wanted was available on the NaNoWriMo website, but I wasn't about to click through 500+ user profiles manually entering information into a spreadsheet to get all of it.

-I used Kimono to scrape most of the qualitative user data including usernames, whether they're a donor or even a volunteer [Municipal Liaison](http://nanowrimo.org/local-volunteers) for the site, if they're novels are [sponsored](http://nanowrimo.org/get-sponsored), and all the names for their past novels.
-I was also able to get some quantitative data like how long they've been a NaNoWriMo member, their lifetime word count, and what years they've participated.
+I used Kimono Labs to scrape most of the qualitative user data including usernames, whether they're a donor or even a volunteer [Municipal Liaison](http://nanowrimo.org/local-volunteers) for the site, if they're novels are [sponsored](http://nanowrimo.org/get-sponsored), and all the names of their past novels.
+I was also able to get some quantitative data such as how long they've been a NaNoWriMo member, their lifetime word count, and what years they've participated.

+INSERT KIMONO LABS PICTURE

 However, I wasn't able to get the word count data from past NaNoWriMos using Kimono Labs.
 That data is presented on each novel's stats page as a bar graph rendered by JavaScript.
 Kimono can't parse JavaScript.

+INSERT PICTURE OF JAVASCRIPT GRAPH

 I researched a few different ways to parse JavaScript using Python, but then I realized I only needed a single line of the JavaScript code.
 So I just read the HTML document for each novel stats page as a regular text document and grabbed the line I needed.

-I also wanted to extract novel synopses, but I ran into some difficulties using Kimono to grab the large amount of text from each novel stats page.
+I also wanted to extract novel synopses and excerpts, but I ran into some difficulties using Kimono to grab the large amount of text from each novel stats page.
 I decided it was time to switch tools.

+INSERT PICTURE OF NOVEL SYNOPSES/EXCERPT PAGE

 With Beautiful Soup it was really easy to navigate the HTML structure of the novel stats page, and to find the tags and attributes for the text data I needed.